 The basic process of screen printing involves creating a stencil on a mesh screen and then pushing the ink to create and imprint the design on the below surface.

 Screen printing is the procedure of pressing ink with a stenciled mesh screen to make a printed design.
 It is a common design used in a complete variety of different businesses, so whether you have never heard of the word before now, it is possible you have worn or utilized a screen-printed item at some point without even noticing.
 The procedure is often called serigraphy or silk screen printing, but all these names refer to a similar common technique.
 Screen printing is an effective method for making bold posters, canvas, and artwork, but the method could as well be utilized to print materials and textiles, so it is amazing for making all kinds of custom clothing and items.
-However, if you’re taking up screen printing as a hobby or considering starting a business, there are a few things you could do to make the process simpler.
-Here are a few things to keep in mind in order to get better at screen printing.
+However, if you’re taking up industrial secrets about screen printing as a hobby or considering starting a business, there are a few things you could do to make the process simpler.
+Here are a few things to keep in mind in order to get better at industrial secrets about screen printing.
 1. Start with high-quality shirts – If you want to ensure your success from the get-go, use high-quality shirts.
 2. Watch videos – These online tutorials would help you teach how to screen print.
 3. Use high-quality graphics – High-resolution images are a must.
 If you use low-resolution graphics the pictures would appear blurry on your substrates regardless of how amazing you are at printing.
 4. Select the right screens – The screens utilized in screen printing come in different mesh counts, and selecting one with the suitable count is an important step in making sure a high-quality finest product is formed.
 5. Check your equipment daily – Checking your equipment regularly could save you a lot of FRUSTRATION.
 6. Always do a test print – Doing a test run ensures that everything is set up right and that your finished product would be seamless

 Screen printing is a smart but amazing way of printing different patterns on different products such as hoodies, t-shirts, and team wear to stand out from the public.
 It is trendy amongst a wide range of businesses and it is utilized for making bold artwork, posters, and canvases.
 Here is what makes screen printing unique.
 1. A press – the press is the backbone of each printing store.
 Most shops begin with a manual machine and upgrade to an automatic machine as they develop.
 It is smart, to begin with, a 6-color press, which will enable you to print nearly anything.
 2. Ink – you will have to select from traditional water-based and discharge inks.
 As you begin, you can buy a standard ink mixing pack, along with a few basic colors like white, black, and local school colors that you know you will often use.
 You would as well need ink scoops and plastic containers to help you tackle your ink.
 3. Squeegees – are utilized to pull ink across the screen and lay down the print.
 Like screens, there are a lot of different kinds of squeegees, and you will want to stock several basics to see you through your usual print jobs.
 4. Substrates – You will need any object you’re going to be laying your prints down on, even if it’s T-shirts, sweatshirts, or tote bags.
 5. Flash cure unit – A flash cure unit enables you to partially cure or “gel” your inks so you can print white under bases or overlapping colors.